 Is the COVID Vaccine Safe for People With Allergies?

-For the most part, vaccinations have gone down smoothly with minimal side effects.
+By and large the vaccinations have gone down smoothly with minimal side effects.
 But a small number of people have reported anaphylaxis, or a severe adverse reaction to the shot, leading to fear among people with allergies about whether the vaccine is safe for them.
-On January 6, the Centers for Disease Control and Prevention (CDC) reported 21 confirmed cases of anaphylaxis after receipt of the Pfizer vaccine—17 of which occurred in people with a documented history of severe allergic reactions (though we don’t yet know what specifically they were allergic to).
+From the most recently released data (January 6) from the Centers for Disease Control and Prevention (CDC), 21 confirmed cases of anaphylaxis after receipt of the Pfizer vaccine—17 of which occurred in people with a documented history of severe allergic reactions (though we don’t yet know what specifically they were allergic to).
 All of those patients recovered.
-The CDC has yet to confirm the number of reactions to the Moderna vaccine.
+On January 22, the CDC released data on allergic reactions to the Moderna shot, noting 10 confirmed cases of anaphylaxis, nine of which occurred in people with a documented allergic history.
+Johnson & Johnson says that no cases of anaphylaxis occurred during clinical trials, but we don't have CDC-backed data to confirm this yet.

 For now, where does that leave you?
 Should people with a history of allergic reactions still get the shot?
-The CDC says yes, unless you are allergic to one specific vaccine ingredient: polyethylene glycol.
-It’s a compound found in these vaccines and other medications that causes a rare allergic reaction in a very small number of people.
+The CDC says yes, unless you are allergic to one specific ingredient in the Pfizer and Moderna vaccines: polyethylene glycol.
+It’s a compound found in the mRNA vaccines and some other medications that causes a rare allergic reaction in a very small number of people.
+The CDC also recommends that people who had a severe allergic reaction to the first dose of the COVID vaccine (no matter which of the three options you got) should not get a second dose.
+The agency is asking patients who have allergic reactions to the COVID vaccine to contact their healthcare provider, who can enter their information into the U.S. government's Vaccine Adverse Event Reporting System (VAERS) for data collection.

 We asked allergist and immunologist Purvi Parikh, M.D., a spokesperson for the Allergy & Asthma Network and co-investigator for the COVID-19 vaccine trials, to share her thoughts on COVID vaccine safety for folks worried about allergic reactions.
 Here’s what she has to say (hint: it will probably help calm your fears).

-Purvi Parikh, M.D.: Among the two vaccines that are approved for use, one ingredient is polyethylene glycol.
+Purvi Parikh, M.D.: Among the two mRNA vaccines, one ingredient is polyethylene glycol.
 We don’t know for sure if this is the main culprit causing a reaction, but this is what we think it may be.
 The other ingredients are basically sugars, fats, and salts, which are things that people eat on an everyday basis and have in their bodies naturally.
+(Editor's note: The Johnson & Johnson vaccine does not contain polyethylene glycol.)

 That being said, an allergy to polyethylene glycol is pretty rare.
 Having an actual vaccine allergy is also very rare.
 We did a big study on this in one of our national allergy and immunology journals, and we found that it’s more likely that you’ll be struck by lightning than have a life-threating anaphylactic reaction to a vaccine.
 The worry is pretty low—the odds are 1.3 out of a million that you’ll have a true life-threatening allergic reaction.
 Just to give people peace of mind.